4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

 #### 2.1.2 C++ Function Naming Rules

-- Fuction names are all lowercase, with underscores between words.
+- Function names are all lowercase, with underscores between words.
 Check [snake_case](https://en.wikipedia.org/wiki/Snake_case) for more details.
-- Function names would be clear and readable.
+- Function names should be clear and readable.
 Use names that describe the purpose or intent of the function.

 #### 2.1.3 C++ and SQL Data Type

-C++ built-in function can use limited data types, including BOOL, Numeric, String, Timestamp and Date.The correspondence between the SQL data type and the C++ data type is shown as followed:
+C++ built-in functions can use limited data types, including BOOL, Numeric, String, Timestamp and Date.The correspondence between the SQL data type and the C++ data type is shown as follows:

 - | SQL Type  | C++ Type           |
   | :-------- | :----------------- |